-Release 5.1 supports multi-system Multilink PPP (MMP) on platforms which support PRI connections: RA 6300, RA 5393, 5399 RAC, and 8000 RAC.
+Release 5.1 supports multi-system Multilink PPP (MMP) on platforms that support PRI connections: RA 6300, RA 5393, 5399 RAC, and 8000 RAC.

 MMP is a superset of Multilink PPP, allowing MP links belonging to the same MP bundle to terminate on multiple RACs.
 The RACs are combined together in an MMP group to use all of the incoming channels in the group, increasing the potential bandwidth of an MP bundle.
-An MMP group is a set of one or more RACs that act as a single entity for any MP links that terminate on any of the RACs in the group.
+An MMP group is a set of one or more RACs that act as a single entity for any MP links that terminate on any of the RACs in the group; all members of an MMP group must reside on the same Ethernet segment.
 MMP groups usually are organized to correspond to telco hunt groups.

 Bay Networks RAs and RACs support MMP for incoming calls only.
 The locations of the MP links are completely transparent to remote users; users need (and receive) no information about which unit terminates a given MP link.
 The location of the MP bundle head is determined by the bundle discovery protocol.
 Layer 2 Tunneling Protocol (L2TP) tunnels MP links to remote MP bundle heads, ensuring that successive links on one unit in an MMP group are combined into the same bundle as the primary link on another unit.